RaspberryPiFoundation/editor-ui/README.md

 ## Usage

 The editor web component can be included in a page using the `<editor-wc>` HTML element and a script tag pointing to the desired version of the web component (`https://editor-static.raspberrypi.org/releases/<version-number>/web-component.js`).

+### Attributes

 The `editor-wc` tag accepts the following attributes:

 - `assets_identifier`: Load assets (not code) from this project identifier
 - `auth_key`: Authenticate the user to allow them to make API requests such as saving their work